National Sintra Palace with iconic chimneys and surrounding gardens in Sintra, Portugal.

 Get your booking confirmed instantly

-Explore the grandeur of history with the National Palace of Sintra Guided Tour in Lisbon, Portugal.
-This UNESCO World Heritage Site offers a glimpse into its storied past as one of Portugal's most well-preserved landmarks and former royal residence from the 10th to the 19th century.
-As you walk through this architectural time capsule, every element reveals vivid stories about the country’s monarchy and power.
+Explore the National Palace of Sintra Guided Tour in Lisbon, where history and grandeur converge within one of Portugal’s most well-preserved landmarks.
+Built during Moorish rule between the 10th and 11th centuries, this UNESCO World Heritage Site offers a glimpse into its role as a primary royal residence from the 15th to the 19th century.
+Each element inside tells vivid stories of the country's monarchy and power, making it an architectural time capsule worth visiting.

 Entry into the National Palace of Sintra